In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Assemble the salad

-Using a slotted spoon, transfer the grapes and onion slices to a large bowl.
+Using a slotted spoon, transfer the onion slices and grapes (reserving the vinaigrette) to a large bowl.
 Add the spinach, celery, and as much warm vinaigrette as you like and toss to coat.
 Season to taste with salt and pepper.

 Transfer the salad to individual plates and top with the chicken and egg.
 Sprinkle with the pumpkin seed dukkah and serve.